“The only thing that shatters dreams

-I am an extremely curious kid (in a tall body) who never wanted to stop playing and wanted to be the best I could be.
-When I attended the University of California, at Santa Cruz, my volleyball coach, Jonah Carson, once recounted a story of how he described me to a fellow coach.
-He said, “If Austin was told there was a National Championship on the other side of a brick wall, he would go through it if that’s what was required of him.”
+I have been fascinated with deliciously complicated nature of maximizing performance for my whole life.
+I just didn’t know it… When I was a kid, I called it play—and I would do it as much as my body, or mom, would allow.
+I watched other kids run and wondered why they ran a certain way.
+When I got to the University of California, at Santa Cruz, my volleyball coach, Jonah Carson, once told me a story of a conversation with a fellow coach.
+He said, “If Austin was told there was a National Championship on the other side of a brick wall, he would go through it, if it was required of him.”
 This attitude helped me become a three-time All-American and second and third place finishes nationally.
-These days, I would execute much more efficient and painless strategies on the path to greatness.
-As for the determination, it has only increased.
+However, I now see I left a lot of potential on the table…

-After I attended UC Santa Cruz, I like to imagine I enrolled into the University of Austin Einhorn, studying anything that grabs my attention or that I think could help improve life and performance in any capacity.
-This has led me to realize that athletic mastery is more than just prescriptive rote exercises and drills.
+Athletic mastery is more than just rote exercises and drills.
 It is more than winning and losing.
-It is an all-encompassing blissful journey where we progressively improve our beliefs, movements, language to ourselves and others, the optimization of our cellular and mitochondrial health, psychology and more.
+It is an all-encompassing blissful journey where we progressively improve our beliefs, movements, language, the optimization of our cellular and mitochondrial health, psychology and more.

-Following this self-guided agenda has resulted in some phenomenal experiences and becoming a leader in the field.
+Following this self-guided agenda has resulted in some phenomenal experiences.
 I have had the privilege of creating a positive change in the lives of countless youth athletes, in addition to many professional athletes from the NFL, NBA, MLB, NHL, PGA, USTA, professional surfing, and professional volleyball.
 I have been able to help organizations in various means and capacities, such as the US Men’s National Volleyball Team, Stanford Men’s volleyball, the Seattle Seahawks, the Houston Rockets, the Chinese Olympic Committee, Chinese Olympians and their staff doctors, coaches, and therapists.